Keep animals safe around fireworks

 - Try a compression wrap for dogs, like a thunder shirt.

 - Exercise your dog early in the day to avoid being out during dusk when fireworks could be set off.

 - Don’t forget small pets like rabbits, guinea pigs or chickens.
-Have them tucked away or even inside for the night.
+Have them tucked away safely or even inside for the night.

-While the SPCA does not support the private sale and use of fireworks and has long called for a ban on the sale of fireworks to the public, those planning to set off fireworks in their homes should consider speaking to their neighbours, or leaving a note in their letterbox, so that those with pets and livestock can prepare accordingly.
+While the SPCA does not support the private sale and use of fireworks and has long called for a ban on the sale of fireworks to the public, those planning to set off fireworks in their homes should consider speaking to their neighbours, or leaving a note in their letterbox, so that those with pets and farmed animals can prepare accordingly.